videoai/identifier/README.md

   local user id running the Docker container.
 This is done by passing the **LOCAL_USER_ID** environment to the Docker container.
 This gets set by running ```id -u ${USER}``` in your local shell.
 If this is not set then Identifier will not have permission to write data to the local volume.
+  * You need provide the right IP address of the host that is running the SmartVisFace RLM service.
+In the above example the RLM service is running on 192.168.86.197.

 There is a shortcut to run the Docker container, by using the Makefile.
 ```shell script